wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-recipient-resources/includes/manage-mail-users.md

 Mail users are similar to mail contacts.
 Both have external email addresses and both contain information about people outside your Exchange or Exchange Online organization that can be displayed in the shared address book and other address lists.
-However, unlike a mail contact, a mail user has credentials in your Exchange or Office 365 organization and can access resources.
+However, unlike a mail contact, a mail user has credentials in your Exchange or Microsoft 365 organization and can access resources.

 To complete any of the actions or procedures mentioned in this unit, you'll need to ensure the account you're using has the Recipient Management permission.